Update : The programme for the 17 June Workshop Details is published here.

 The RCFS will also consider dual submissions of paper proposals submitted to the online workshop.
 The RCFS Editorial Board will review such proposals, and the fully developed papers that will result from such proposals will be considered for publication in the RCFS.

-Papers and paper proposals for the online workshop should be submitted by 9 April 2021 by clicking here.
-We aim to announce the final programme by mid-May 2021.
+Papers and paper proposals for the online workshop were accepted until 9 April 2021.